 - Eastern Cooperative Oncology Group (ECOG) performance status 0-1

-- HLA phenotype positive
+- HLA phenotype positive for the study

-- Measurable disease and accessible to biopsy
+- Disease accessible to biopsy

 - Adequate pulmonary function per protocol